WordPress Statistics 2023 – Usage and Security Stat Information

 According to stats, WordPress has over 250,000 active members and over 840 meetup groups all over the world.

-While WordPress.org is a free, open-source CMS for the WordPress software, WordPress.com is a blogging platform that is based on the WordPress.org software.
+WordPress.org is free with 77 million new comments on posts per month.
+The open-source CMS for WordPress.com is a blogging platform that is based on the WordPress.org software.

 WordPress directory has over 4k General Public License or GPL themes.
 Several themes are available for purchase from third-party vendors.

 Hypertext Transfer Protocol Secure (HTTPS) is an extension or one can say encrypted version of the Hypertext Transfer Protocol (HTTP).
-Currently, over 36 percent of all WordPress sites are served over HTTPS.
-It is worth mentioning that this is an increase of 2.5 times from 2016.
+Currently, over 88.4% of all WordPress sites are served over HTTPS in 2023.

 WordPress can be hosted on any server available in the world.
 However, there are three officially recommended WordPress hosting providers: Dreamhost, Bluehost, and SiteGround.